The Long Memory: Shooting

-The film was made at Pinewood Studios and on location in Kent around Gravesend and at Shad Thames, a street next to Tower Bridge in central London.
+The film was made at Pinewood Studios and on location in the North Kent Marshes on the Thames Estuary, around Gravesend, and at Shad Thames, a street next to Tower Bridge in central London.
 Many of the houses shown in the film were demolished soon afterwards.

 It was the last film of Henry Edwards, a major British star of the 1920s and 1930s, who had a small role as a judge early in the film.